Week 3 Assignment 50 Points

 10 pts

-Enhance your presentation with purposeful multimedia and effects:
+Enhance your presentation with the following multimedia and effects:

 • Transitions: Apply transitions between ALL slides (consistent and professional — avoid distracting ones like Vortex or Shred)